NEW YORK TRACES —

 3

 We jump back on 4th street.
 I’m moving further west, crossing Lafayette Street and the Broadway, passing the campus of the New York University until I finally reach Washington Square.
-Here, I’m standing on the rounded marble stairs at the entrance of the Judson Memorial Church.
-In the early 1960’s, a loose group of interdisciplinary artists showcased a series of “concerts” at the church’s interior with its blue-yellow painted, reduced arch.
+Here, I’m standing at the entrance of the Judson Memorial Church.
+In the early 1960’s, a group of interdisciplinary artists showcased a series of “concerts” at the church’s interior with its blue-yellow painted, reduced arch.
 Breaking with the rules of Ballet and Modern Dance, they brought about a remarkable, dance historical change.
 The Judson Dance Theater, how it was later referred to, diverged from theatrical dance and its establishments, and searched both aesthetically and organisationally, for new structures and formats within the artform and the field.
 The aesthetic material, as movement, sound, film, text, or objects, was concerned with the everyday, and composed in a fragmentary and collage-like manner.
 Classical narrative structures were overruled by composition techniques that obey new systems of rule and incorporate playfulness and chance in the mix.
 The different artforms influenced each other: from music to dance to film to poetry.

 The research for POOL SHINE – NEW YORK TRACES format began with the Judson Dance Theater as its focal point.
 The work of several members of the group was presented as part of POOL SHINE’s program over the past years.
 Not only Yvonne Rainer’s films, but also works by Elaine Summers, Meredith Monk and Douglas Dunn, who we will visit next, were included into the screening evenings.